-- Julia Rynkiewicz faced suspension from midwifery studies and a 4-month fitness-to-practise investigation as a result of her involvement in pro-life society
+- Julia Rynkiewicz faced suspension from midwifery studies and a 4-month fitness-to-practice investigation as a result of her involvement in pro-life society

 - Rynkiewicz accepted Nottingham’s settlement offer following her formal complaint

 NOTTINGHAM (25 November 2020) – Are universities stifling students’ views?
 Midwifery student Julia Rynkiewicz believes so, and her newly-settled case provides one such example.
 Rynkiewicz served as president of “Nottingham Students for Life”, a pro-life student society that was initially denied affiliation by Nottingham University’s Students’ Union.

 Concerns around Rynkiewicz’s fitness to practise centered on material available at the society’s freshers’ fair stall, as well as her public association with the society.
 She faced a suspension and four-month fitness-to-practice investigation, disrupting her education.
 In the wake of the Fitness to Practise panel dismissing all allegations against her, she believes that she was unfairly targeted for her beliefs, that there were significant procedural failures compromising the investigation, and that the university should apologize “as a matter of justice”.

 Following the dismissal of the allegations against her, Julia filed a formal complaint with the University.
 After review at three levels of the process, the University has offered a settlement.

 “Putting my life on hold because of an unjust investigation was really difficult, both mentally and emotionally.
 The settlement demonstrates that the university’s treatment of me was wrong, and while I’m happy to move on, I hope this means that no other student will have to experience what I have.
 What happened to me risks creating a fear among students to discuss their values and beliefs, but university should be the place where you are invited to do just that,” said Ms. Rynkiewicz.